+What are the best Italian pasta brands?
 You haven’t really eaten pasta unless you’ve tried the original.
-Take a journey through Italy with these family-owned and artisanal pasta producers who have perfected the method through generations and are focused on quality, taste and tradition.
+Take a journey through Italy with these family-owned and artisanal pasta brands that have perfected the method through generations and are focused on quality, taste, and tradition.

 The Italian town of Gragnano is synonymous with pasta, and even though spaghetti no longer hangs on drying rods on the main streets, the tradition hasn’t waned in the least.
 When the Zampino family took over the Gentile artisan pasta factory in the ‘80s, they acquired a piece of history dating back to 1876, successfully preserving the artisanal production methods.

 Nowadays, the natural drying process of sun and wind is recreated perfectly through the Cirillo Method drying process, which takes around three to four days and imbues the Gentile pasta with that distinct consistency.
 The more than forty bronze-drawn pasta shapes are made exclusively with semolina from milled-on-site wheat acquired from Puglia.

 Inspired by his grandfather, a passionate farmer, Massimo Mancini founded the Mancini Pastificio Agricolo and spent seven years developing a new durum wheat, befittingly called Nonno Mariano.
 Other durum wheat varieties are carefully selected, grown, harvested, cleaned and stored, abiding meticulously to eco-friendly and sustainable practices.

 The pasta production itself is always done with fresh semolina, to obtain a distinct taste and aroma, as well as extrusion with a bronze die, which increases the pasta surface’s porousness and roughness to retain any sauce.
 If all that didn’t suffice, packaging recyclability and a factory composed of wood, glass, and concrete in the middle of their durum wheat fields rounds off this exceptional family pasta brand.